 TWS acknowledges the vital role of promoting and supporting positive student behaviour.
-A model of progressive discipline is used as a whole-school approach and includes a continuum of prevention, intervention, support, and consequences to address inappropriate behaviour.
+Attendance in all courses, at all events and on trips is expected unless otherwise pre-arranged by parents or required due to illness.
+Students are expected and encouraged to contribute to class discussions, complete assignments and submit their best work at all times.
+In addition, a model of progressive discipline is used as a whole-school approach and includes a continuum of prevention, intervention, support, and consequences to address inappropriate behaviour.
 We implement strategies that include learning opportunities for reinforcing positive behaviour while helping students to make better choices to help them achieve success.